nf-core/website/CODE_OF_CONDUCT.md

 - Demonstrate empathy towards other community members.
 (We don’t all have the same amount of time to dedicate to nf-core.
 If tasks are pending, don’t hesitate to gently remind members of your team.
 If you are leading a task, ask for help if you feel overwhelmed.)
 - Engage with and enquire after others.
 (This is especially important given the geographically remote nature of the nf-core community, so let’s do this the best we can)
 - Focus on what is best for the team and the community.
 (When in doubt, ask)
-- Graciously accept feedback, yet be unafraid to question, deliberate, and learn.
+- Accept feedback, yet be unafraid to question, deliberate, and learn.
 - Introduce yourself to members of the community.
 (We’ve all been outsiders and we know that talking to strangers can be hard for some, but remember we’re interested in getting to know you and your visions for open science!)
 - Show appreciation and **provide clear feedback**.
 (This is especially important because we don’t see each other in person and it can be harder to interpret subtleties.
 Also remember that not everyone understands a certain language to the same extent as you do, so **be clear in your communication to be kind.**)
 - Take breaks when you feel like you need them.